ynotstartups/notes/notes/cheat-sheet-interview.md

 - personsal reason, visit family
 - take a break to learn

+**Q: What interests you about the company?** (**Q: Why do you want to work here?**

+- culture
+- tech stack

 **Q: What do you know about us?**

-**Q: What interests you about the company?**

 **Q: What makes you a good fit for the role?**

-**Q: Why do you want to work here?**

 **Q: Tell me about yourself**

-- continuous learning always curious
+- continuous learning and adapting
-- strong believer in communications
+- communications and trust
-- high coding standard
+- high software engineering standard

 **Q: How to improve online testing code**